Konrad-H/FE2020NAX/README.md

 Fabio Maggioni - fabio1.maggioni@mail.polimi.it

 %%
-To run the code inside Python and Matlab the file gefcome.csv should be inside the repository folder, outside Matlab, i.e Python path/FE2020NAX/gefcom.csv
+To run the code inside Python and Matlab the file gefcom.csv should be inside the repository folder, outside Matlab and Python, i.e. /FE2020NAX/gefcom.csv

 %%